ge3224/tailkick/README.md

 - An end to sprawling additions in the CSS as a website grows with new features and designs
 - Dead code is eliminated; refactoring feels safer

 Read more about [Tailwind's philosophy](https://tailwindcss.com/docs/utility-first) on its website.
-See also [The evolution of scalable CSS](https://frontendmastery.com/posts/the-evolution-of-scalable-css/).
+(See also [The Evolution of Scalable CSS](https://frontendmastery.com/posts/the-evolution-of-scalable-css/).)

 ## <a name="contributing"></a>Contributing to TailKick